Collapsing the bounded width hierarchy for infinite-domain CSPs: when symmetries are enough: A New Loop Lemma for Smooth Approximations

-If $A$ is a set and $m\geq 2$, then we call a relation $R\subseteq A^m$ \emph{cyclic} if it is invariant under cyclic permutations of the components of its tuples.
-The \emph{support} of $R$ is its projection on any argument.
-We apply the same terminology as above to any cyclic $R$, viewing $R$ as a binary relation between $\proj{(1,\ldots,m-1)}{R}$ and $\proj{(m)}{R}$.
+If $A$ is a set and $m\geq 2$, then we call a relation $R\subseteq A^m$ \emph{cyclic} if it is invariant under cyclic permutations of the components of its tuples, i.e., for every cyclic permutation $\sigma$ of $(1,\dots,m)$, and for every $(a_1,\dots,a_m)\in R$, it holds that $(a_{\sigma(1)},\dots,a_{\sigma(m)})\in R$.
+The \emph{support} of a relation $R$ is the set of all elements of $A$ which appear in some tuple of $R$.
+Note that if $R$ is cyclic, then its support equals the projection of $R$ to any of its arguments. \end{definition}